ashiqurrahman696/emergency-hotline/readme.md

 #### 1. What is the difference between **getElementById, getElementsByClassName, and querySelector / querySelectorAll**?

-Ans: **getElementById** returns single element based on a unique ID attribute. **getElementsByClassName** selects all elements of a that contains specified class name. **querySelector** returns first element matching CSS selector. **querySelector** returns NodeList of elements matching CSS selector.
+Ans: **getElementById** returns single element based on a unique ID attribute. **getElementsByClassName** returns HTMLCollection of element that have specified class name. **querySelector** returns first element matching CSS selector. **querySelector** returns NodeList of elements matching CSS selector.

 ### 2. How do you **create and insert a new element into the DOM**?
 Ans: